 While every possible kind of accident that could cause a trauma to the head is unavoidable, there are other reasons for neck pain that could reduce or even prevent it using natural methods.

 It takes a systematic and in depth approach to find the cause of your neck pain, involving a historical record that illuminates where and when the pain first began.
 This also involves learning about what measures have been taken to find relief, ad whether the pain is central to the neck or radiates outwards from there, and knowing if there are certain things that improve or worsen the pain.

-The upper cervical chiropractic approach is different than other practices, as it focuses on the part of the neck just below the skull.
-The two uppermost vertebrae here are called the atlas, which the weight of the head rests upon, and the axis, which allows the head its range of motion.
-The bones in this pat fo the neck are unique in their shape as well as their function, however these unique qualities actually make the neck susceptible to injury.
+The upper cervical chiropractic approach is different than other practices.
+Why?
+It focuses on the part of the neck just below the skull.
+The first uppermost vertebra here is the atlas, which the weight of the head rests upon.
+The other is the axis, which allows the head its range of motion.
+The bones in this pat of the neck are unique in their shape as well as their function, however these unique qualities actually make the neck susceptible to injury.
 The fact that there is so much mobility permitted here, make it more vulnerable than the rest of the spine where the joints are restricted and interlocked together.

 The head shifts out of its neutral position when the atlas misaligns, putting unusual amounts of stress on the soft tissues of the neck.
 This causes a domino effect, requiring the ligaments, tendons, and muscles to compensate for the spinal misalignment.
 This can result in other joints in the neck to lock up or move improperly, leading to additional issues.